dreamRs/esquisse/README.md

 # esquisse

-> Shiny gadget to explore data with ggplot2
+> The purpose of this add-in is to let you explore your data quickly to extract the information they hold.
+You can only create simple, you won't be able to use custom scales and all the power of ggplot2.
+This is just the start!

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](http://www.repostatus.org/badges/latest/wip.svg)](http://www.repostatus.org/#wip)
 [![Travis-CI Build Status](https://travis-ci.org/dreamRs/esquisse.svg?branch=master)](https://travis-ci.org/dreamRs/esquisse)